TCattd/HTMX-API-WP/README.md

 Every POST call to the endpoint, calling for any template, will automatically check for the nonce.
 If the nonce is not valid, the call will be rejected.

 The nonce itself is auto-generated and added to all HTMX requests automatically.

+### REST Endpoint

+The plugin will sanitize all paths passed to the new REST endpoint, `wp-htmx`, to avoid security issues, like a directory traversal attack.
+Also it will limit you so you can't use it to access any file outside the `templates-htmx` folder inside your own theme.

+The params and their values passed to the endpoint, vía GET or POST, will be sanitized with `sanitize_key()` and `sanitize_text_field()` respectively.

+Filters `hxwp/sanitize_param_key` and `hxwp/sanitize_param_value` are available to modify the sanitization process if needed.

 ## Suggestions, Support